UMD: A Globally Connected University

 Can I do an internship abroad?

 Yes.
-Maryland-in-London and Maryland-in-Sevilla offer credit-bearing internships during the fall and spring semesters.
+Global Entrepreneurship Semester, Maryland-in-Barcelona, and Maryland-in-Sevilla offer credit-bearing internships during the fall and spring semesters.
 Some Maryland Short-term programs also offer internship or research experiences for academic credit.
 Internships are a great way of gaining marketable work experience in an international environment while you explore your professional interests.
 On our program search page, you can search under "Engagement Opportunities" for all programs with an internship component or other engagement options.

 Is study abroad safe?